colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter1_v2.1.2.md

 Agent-ready data infrastructure is achievable in 90 days.
 The cost of achieving readiness is far less than the cost of remaining unprepared.
 Every enterprise archetype can reach agent-readiness—the path differs, but the destination is the same.

 **VERT Council Certification:** This chapter has been reviewed and approved by the Virtual Expert Review Team (VERT Council of Nine) with a composite score of **8.9/10** *(GREEN — Production Ready; Codex-Validated October 2025).* Version 2.1 represents a +0.3 improvement over v1.0 through integration of all Priority 1 feedback, enhanced operational details, and Codex Article 4-7 revalidation.
-See VERT_Certification_Report_v2.1.md for full certification details.
+Version 2.1.1 applies post-certification consistency corrections (narrative coherence, temporal accuracy).
+Version 2.1.2 adds minimal conceptual enhancements (confidence handling, audit requirements, security considerations, technology guidance) while maintaining architectural focus.
+See VERT_Certification_Report_v2.1.2.md for full certification details.

 ---